HomeAfrican SafarisAfrican Safari Guide

 • Discover how the channels of the Okavango Delta provide a pathway through reeds and bushes to highlight some of the best birdlife and smaller wildlife in Sub-Saharan Africa

-• Witness how the soil shifts from desert-like sand to stoney savannas,
+• Witness how the landscape shifts from desert-like sand to stony savannas

-• Embrace the unparalleled game experiences to find the likes of elephants and lions, lively avifauna and foraging mongoose.
+• Embrace unparalleled game experiences to find the likes of elephants and lions, lively avifauna and foraging mongoose

-When to visit: Between May and September, when the days are cooler, the grasses low, and the game viewing at its prime, will show you the delta at its best.
+When to visit: May to September, when the days are cooler, the grasses low, and game viewing is at its prime, will show you the delta at its best.
 The dryer, winter months of the Southern Hemisphere are simply perfect to explore on water or land.

 Chobe Game Reserve

 Where is it?
-Located in the north of Botswana, Chobe is the country’s third-largest game reserve.
-It lies not too far from the Zimbabwe border and is a water taxi ride from Zambia.
+In the north of Botswana, Chobe is the country’s third-largest game reserve.
+It lies not too far from the Zimbabwe border and is a water taxi ride away from Zambia.

 Highlights of the park:

-• Combines nicely with the Okavango Delta and Maun to create the overall Botswana safari adventure.
+• Combines well with the Okavango Delta and Maun to create the overall Botswana safari adventure

 When to visit: Winter in the Southern Hemisphere is the best time, so consider the drier, cooler months of June to the end of September.
 Combining Chobe with a visit to the famous Victoria Falls works exceptionally well during the winter months as the falls are at their most magnificent from May to the end of July.